 Don’t believe everything you read or hear about fat … or cholesterol.

-In recent years fat in general, and saturated animal fat in particular has gotten an undeserved association with causing health problems.
+In recent years fat in general, and saturated animal fat in particular has gotten an undeserved (and unscientific) association with causing health problems in general and cardiovascular disease in particular (and it’s similarly false parallel that taking statin drugs to lower are beneficial in reducing cardiovascular mortality).

 Not only is saturated animal fat a natural part of our food supply (and has been since the beginning of time), fat is essential for health.
 Below you’ll find a very informative article to help you understand how important fat, including quality animal and vegetable fats (i.e. from organic, pasture or grass fed animals), are for your health (and how bad the fat from grain fed animals and processed vegetable oils are for humans).
 Although long and at times technical, this article is well worth the read.
 And by the way, cholesterol is good – it’s a critically important component of many physiologic functions within the human body.
 Eating good fat makes you healthy.